 I am interested in going beyond normal recursion schemes, and doing dependent recursion schemes as well.
 This allows us to use structural recursion as a method of reasoning as well as a method of definition, and to intertwine the two if we feel like it.
 First though, I'll go over the standard stuff about how to treat the most basic recursion scheme at a general level.

-We can represent structural recursion on lists (with elements from a
+We can represent structural recursion on lists (with elements from a set A

 ) using the right fold function: